Pismo Beach, California

 Pismo Beach (Chumash: Pismuʔ) is a city in the southern portion of San Luis Obispo County, in the Central Coast area of California, United States.
-Its estimated population was 8,072 at the 2020 census, up from 7,655 in the 2010 census.
-The Pismo clam was named for the long, wide beach where they were once found in abundance.
+Its population was 8,072 at the 2020 census, up from 7,655 in 2010.

+The city was reincorporated in 1946.
+Its waterfront includes a pier built in 1924 and renovated in 2018.
+Nearby Pismo State Beach includes a wintering site for monarch butterflies.